MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/javascript.md

 You can use npm in the following ways to download packages for your build:

-* Directly run `npm install` in your pipeline.
-This is the simplest way to download packages from a registry that doesn't need authentication.
+* Directly run `npm install` in your pipeline, as it's the simplest way to download packages from a registry without authentication.
 If your build doesn't need development dependencies on the agent to run, you can speed up build times with the `--only=prod` option to `npm install`.
 * Use an [npm task](../tasks/package/npm.md).
 This task is useful when you're using an authenticated registry.
 * Use an [npm Authenticate task](../tasks/package/npm-authenticate.md).
-This is useful when you run `npm install` from inside your task runners - Gulp, Grunt, or Maven.
+This task is useful when you run `npm install` from inside your task runners - Gulp, Grunt, or Maven.

 If you want to specify an npm registry, put the URLs in an `.npmrc` file in your repository.
 If your feed gets authenticated, create an npm service connection on the **Services** tab in **Project settings** to manage its credentials.